Author and Founder of ‘Sparky and Shady’

 Fast forward to the present and Sparky and Shady is a complete tried and tested program that helps kids, parents, grown ups and teachers.
 It has strategies for managing your body, thoughts, feelings and behaviours at a conscious level and more in depth strategies to deal with fearful subconscious beliefs that limit our lives and happiness in the long term.

 This program works for me and for many, many others.
-I have been teaching workshops for six years now and have many testimonials about the program’s effectiveness.
+I have been teaching workshops for seven years now and have many testimonials about the program’s effectiveness.

 The updated ‘Why

 You are here to enjoy your life and live it to the fullest.
 You are also here to make a difference on the earth that only you can make.
 This difference is good for you, good for others and good for the planet, it is your contribution to the greater good.